Skip To Main Content

 Closed Campus Policy

 The San Mateo High School campus is a closed campus.
 Students may not leave campus without a valid permit obtained from the Attendance Office.
-The campus is also closed to all visitors unless they obtain a Visitor’s Pass in the Main Office or in the Student Services Office.
+The campus is also closed to all visitors unless they obtain a Visitor’s Pass in the main office or in the Student Services Office.

 • Students may not leave campus during school hours.